ftnapps/jamnntpd/ReadMe.txt

 5. Compilation
 ==============
 JamNNTPd should compile with most compilers.
-I use gcc under Linux and gcc-mingw32 under Windows.
+I use gcc under Linux and MinGW under Windows.
 To compile JamNNTPd, go to the src directory and type either "make linux" or "make win32" depending on what platform you are compiling JamNNTPd on.
 After a successful compilation, you will find a file called "jamnntpd" or "jamnntpd.exe" in the src directory.

 6. Compatibility
 ================